geojeff/kivy-statecharts/examples/concurrent/shuttle/README.md

     python main.py --size=600x714

-The background image, RCS_Jet_Code.png, has the dimensions 600x714, the same as the window size passed in, but there is margin added to top and right.
-This can probably be fixed with a size hint, but a fix for the use of kivy.config is a better solution.
+The background image, RCS_Jet_Code.png, has the dimensions 600x714, the same as the window size passed in.

 Usage
 -----